das-lab/VioDroid-Finder/README.md

 2. Other apps that are used for creating privacy policy corpus: 40000+ apps

-For each app, we provide its privacy policy text, APK file, privacy policy screenshot (of their privacy policy web page) and their metadata (including privacy policy url, privacy policy page source code, etc.).
+For each app, we provide its privacy policy text, APK file, privacy policy screenshot (of their privacy policy web page) and their metadata (including app version, app developer, app update time, app download count, privacy policy url, privacy policy page source code, etc.).
 We present an example in `dataset/apps`.
+Note that the name `C100003425-1.3.10.txt` consists of the app id (C100003425, the corresponding home page is https://appgallery.huawei.com/app/C100003425) and app version (1.3.10).

 All these data can be downloaded from `https://pan.baidu.com/s/1ulm35u6AOL83VQbaye_o-g?pwd=85f3`